MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/localizations/apac-jpn-impairment-accounting-fixed-assets.md

 Yes, you can select which assets to test for impairment.
 To specify the criteria, click **Query** on the **Impairment recognition test** page.

 ## How often can I check fixed assets for impairment?
-By creating a batch job, you can set up Finance and Operations to check the fixed assets for impairment according to a schedule.
+By creating a batch job, you can check the fixed assets for impairment according to a schedule.

 ## Are there types of fixed assets that are excluded from impairment testing and accounting?
 Yes, the following types of fixed assets are excluded from impairment testing and accounting: